queryluke/masseffect-5e-data/data/class-features/omni-shield-2.md

                   model: class-features
                   id: omni-shield-1
                   additional:
-                    model: class-features
+                    - model: class-features
                       id: omni-shield-2
 ---
 Starting at 14th level, you can transform your omni-shield into a fire shield or cryo shield.

 __Fire Shield__.
 * +1 AC.
 * If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
-* As an action, you can make a melee weapon attack with your omni-shield.
+* You can make a melee weapon attack with your fire shield.
 You are proficient with this attack and add your powercasting modifier to the attack and damage rolls.
 On a hit, it deals 4d10 fire damage and detonates primed targets.

 __Cryo Shield__.
 * +1 AC.
 * If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
-* As an action, you can make a melee weapon attack with your omni-shield.
+* You can make a melee weapon attack with your cryo shield.
 You are proficient with this attack and add your powercasting modifier to the attack and damage rolls.
 On a hit, it deals 2d8 cold damage and detonates primed targets and the target must succeed on a Strength saving throw against your powercasting DC or become <me-condition id="frozen"/> until the end its next turn.